 Egyptian Goddess Mut – Origin Story, Family, Symbol, & Importance

-Ancient Egyptian goddess Mut was worshipped as the mother goddess of the Egyptian pantheon.
+Ancient Egyptian goddess Mut was worshiped as the mother goddess of the Egyptian pantheon.
 Like many Egyptian deities, Mut’s attributes and roles changed over the millennia.
 In some ancient texts, she was revered as the goddess who gave life to everything in the world.
-In another instance, she never gave birth per se; instead she adopted the moon god Khonsu.
+In another instance, she never gave birth per se; instead she adopted the moon god Khonsu as her son.

 Who was the goddess Mut?

 Symbol: Vulture, lioness, the Uraeus (a rearing cobra), a cat

 Epithets: Lady of Heaven, Mistress of All the Gods, The Embodiment of Ka.
 World-Mother

 Festivals: Opet Festival and the Beautiful Festival of the Valley

 Origin story and the meaning of her name

 Mut’s name in ancient Egypt means “mother”.
 In both the Middle Kingdom (c.
 2040 – c.
 1640 B.C.E) and the New Kingdom (c.
 1552 – c.
 1070 B.C.E), it was commonly held that she was the spouse of Amun (the creator god and patron god of Egyptian pharaohs).

 As a primordial deity, Mut was also associated with the primordial waters of Nu (an oceanic abyss).
 In some ancient Egyptian texts, everything that is in the world emerged from that watery mass of chaos kind courtesy of Mut.
 What this means is that Mut had no mother or father.